Josh-Decime/Notes/2025/11 November/November_2025_Notes.md

+# 11/13/2025
+Today I just made some minor adjustments to the readme.
+I’m considering starting another project now that seance is working well.
+Digging into it is going to be really time consuming & I already got it working well.
+I would learn a lot going through it but with how little time I have each day I likely wouldn't find any changes within the time I have.
+I could just do notes explaining what I learn each day & that would be something.
+But also, I am just ready to move on to something else.
+This project was fun & a great learning experience but there are many other things I want to build!

 # 11/12/2025
 After reviewing the verbose logs from running seance –wide I can see that it is getting everything it needs to answer the question correctly.
 I thought that it was, because it was referencing those files, but I have now confirmed it received everything it needed to answer.
 So the issue isn’t with BM25 this time, it is my LLM for certain.
 So anyone using a stronger LLM should get the correct answer since the answer was extracted from the code by BM25.
 I tried to see if maybe it just answered too soon without going through all the files provided, so I gave explicit instructions to read all of the files provided & that didn't change the result.